https://www.shengfe.com/molded-fiberglass-grating/frp-grating.html

 Fiberglass Grating vs. Steel Grating

-When comparing fiberglass grating to steel grating, its important to look at the overall performance:
+When comparing fiberglass grating to steel grating, it’s important to look at the overall performance:

 Weight: Fiberglass is much lighter than steel, making it easier to transport and install.